 After an hour or so of strolling, eating and drinking on Streetcar Living’s Upper Beach Tour, it was time to go for a breathtaking walk through the Glen Stewart Ravine from Kingston Road and Beech Avenue to Queen Street East.
-The ravine was listed as one of the best hidden nature trials in your own backyard by NOW Magazine in 2014.
-Designated as an Environmentally Significant Area through the City’s Official Plan, the park spans 11 hectares and features a wide diversity of plant and bird life.
-Breathing life into the vegetation from the Ames Creek forming small streams of moving water.
+The ravine was listed as one of the best-hidden nature trails in your own backyard by NOW Magazine in 2014.
+Designated as an Environmentally Significant Area through the City’s Official Plan, the park spans 11 hectares and features a wide diversity of plant and bird life, breathing life into the vegetation from the Ames Creek forming small streams of moving water.
 The City of Toronto in collaboration with Toronto Region Conservation Authority recently completed infrastructure improvements including the reconstruction of two pedestrian bridges, the Balsam staircase and more than ten slope retaining structures.
 It was surreal walking through and I could hardly belief I was in the city at all.
 It was beautiful, refreshing and relaxing.
 Throughout the walk, we met many local residents with their dogs and children enjoying a piece of quiet nature.

 The Chopping Block

 Once we emerged from the ravine, we headed east along Queen Street East towards the end of the line: the R.C.
 Harris Water Filtration Plant at the Neville loop where the Queen streetcar turns around to head back west.
-This section of Queen Street East is another area not many venture to.
+This section of Queen Street East is another area not many visit.
 Here we stopped in at the popular local butcher shop, The Chopping Block, to meet owner Jay McNish and his second in command, Jimmy.

 Both were once again friendly and knowledgeable in their field.
 Here you will find every kind of meat thinkable, all fresh and locally sourced along with a wide selection of marinades, sauces and rubs.
 I was even able to purchase my favourite crackers, Lesley Stowe’s Raincoat Crisps with cranberry and hazelnut.
 We were served a variety of meats and sauces to sample and they were extremely good!
 The marinades and sauces were made from scratch by Jay.